 Compare the angel John saw standing on land and water to the one the prophet Daniel saw hovering above a river (Daniel 12:6-7).
 Do you think they’re both talking about the same thing?

 When the angel “let out a yell like the roar of a lion” (10:3), seven thunders answered him and then started talking.
 So, John started to write down what the seven thunders said.
 Why would you guess some scholars suggest that the seven thunders were actually the voice of God himself?

 John wanted to report what the seven thunders said, but a voice from heaven told him, “Seal those words inside your head and keep them to yourself.
 Don’t write them down” (10:4).
 What could possibly be the secret?

-John eats a little scroll that an angel gave him.
+John ate a little scroll that an angel gave him.
 He said, “It tasted sweet as honey in my mouth.
 But it soured my stomach something awful” (10:10).
 More than 600 years earlier, a prophet named Ezekiel did much the same.
-But he didn’t get a stomachache: “It tasted as sweet as honey in my mouth” (Ezekiel 3:3 NLT).
+But he didn’t get a stomachache: “It tasted as sweet as honey in my mouth” (Ezekiel 3:3 New Living Translation).
 What do you think John’s sweet and sour scroll may have meant, assuming it symbolized something?

 LIFE APPLICATION.
 “Warn people everywhere as well as their kings.
 Warn them in nations all over the world, no matter what language they speak” (10:11).
 To what extent does that job of warning people apply to us?